nikerla/vc-content/Pages/features/shopify-migration.md

 		<div class="features-content clearfix">
 			<div class="responsive">
                 <div class="feature-descr">
-                    Shopify importer is an extension for Virto Commerce that will allow you to completely migrate you shopify store to
+                    Shopify importer is an extension for Virto Commerce that allows you to completely migrate you shopify store to
 					Virto Commerce platform.
-Import products, variations, images, prices, inventory, customers, orders and complete themes including stylesheets and custom assets.
+Import products, variations, images, prices, inventory, customers and templates and themes.
                 </div>
 			</div>
 		</div>